ssolo/ALE/README.md

 Example data and an associated README file are available in the example_data subdirectory.

-All code, data and documentation by Szollosi GJ et al.; ssolo@elte.hu; CC BY-SA 3.0;
+All code, data and documentation by Szollosi GJ et al.; ssolo@elte.hu;

+    This file is part of ALE.

+    ALE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    ALEr is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with Foobar.
+If not, see <http://www.gnu.org/licenses/>.